 nftfw - manage the Nftfw firewall generator

 nftfw is the front-end for the firewall system that generates rules for nftables.
-It uses files in four directories in /usr/local/etc/nftfw to create firewall rules.
+It uses files in five directories in /etc/nftfw to create firewall rules.
 The directories create incoming and outgoing firewalls, and also tables for whitelisting and blacklisting particular IP addresses.
 The distribution is installed relative to the system's root or below /usr/local.

 The nftfw command has several options, and most of these don't change that often when the system is in operation.
 Editing the ini format file /etc/nftfw/config.ini changes the values of options - see nftfw-config(5).
 You may make temporary variable changes to configuration values from the command line using the -o option to nftfw (see below).

 The optional command argument to nftfw runs main modules of the program.
 All actions need users to have root access permission.
 A lock file ensures the running of only one instance of the program, nftfw queues actions if it's busy, and runs queued actions at the finish of the task in hand.

 nftfw uses an initial setup file /etc/nftfw/nftfw_init.nft to form the framework for the completed ruleset.
 When nftfw builds the firewall rules, the nftfw_init.nft file is copied into the build system, and uses include statements to pull in rules from the separate files created from the four directories.

 The system, as distributed, provides a firewall for a hosted server with one external internet connection.
 Administrators can change the nftfw_init.nft file to support more complex network needs.

 The load command builds the firewall files by taking input from files in directories in /etc/nftfw: